-The people Jesus was addressing at the time were very religious Jews that believed they could trade off their rituals and traditions for favors with God.
-Some of the deeds included fasting, giving the tenth, praying, washing before meals, worshiping by reciting the Psalms and the Prophets, excluding everyone that did no comply with their rules and demanded an eye for an eye or a tooth for a tooth by stoning.
-They were a people that had received grace on a silver platter, but failed to live by it.
+The people Jesus was addressing, at the time, were the very religious Jews that believed they could trade off their rituals and traditions for favors with God.
+Some of the deeds included fasting, giving the tenth, praying, washing before meals, worshiping by reciting the Psalms and the Prophets, excluding everyone that did no comply with their rules, and demanded an eye for an eye and a tooth for a tooth by stoning.
+They were a people that had received grace on a silver platter;hoever, they failed to live by it.
 They never expected to be held accountable for their mismanagement and misapplication of grace.
-The end result, even here on earth was that God commissioned His messengers to seek out a people that were not His people (Mt.28:16-20; Hos.2:23).
+The end result, even here on earth, was that God commissioned His messengers to seek out a people that were not His people (Matthew 28:16-20; Hosea 2:23).

 Christians, have we fallen into a similar abyss?
 Are we using grace as a trade off for our unwillingness to separate from sin?
 Are we assuming that we are covered by grace no matter how we live, what we do and how we treat each other?
 We can if we do not regard our acts of worship as merits sufficient for grace and as pleasing God and ourselves.
-We did not receive grace to wallow in it but to live it out in public life.
-It is setting us free at the highest level or the divine, in order that we extend grace to others with the same forgiveness and mercy.
+We did not receive grace to wallow in it!
+We received grace to live it out in our public life.
+Grace is setting us free at the highest level and the divine, in order that we extend grace to others with the same forgiveness and mercy.
 God conditioned grace so that it does not come back empty.
 If we do no use it on ourselves and with others, grace will leave us empty.

 God did not give us grace in Jesus Christ to trade for our sins.
-Grace is not a tool in our hands to make God please us but it is God’s tool to make us do what is right for all of us (Eph.2:10).
-The idea that God expects nothing from us is
+Grace is not a tool in our hands to make God please us!
+Grace is God’s tool to make us do what is right for all of us (Ephesians 2:10).
+The idea that God expects nothing from us is unacceptable.